Good Food Connections 2025

 Panel 2A: Shared Infrastructure for Resource Efficiency and Collaboration

-Commercial leases, equipment, storage and other infrastructure are expensive and often require a lot of up front capital, which is out of reach for a variety of food businesses in Seattle and the region.
+Commercial leases, equipment, storage and other infrastructure can be expensive and scarce, often requiring a lot of up front capital, which can be out of reach for a variety of food businesses in Seattle and the region.
 Increasingly, businesses are looking to share this vital infrastructure to alleviate these cost burdens and support each other.
-We’ll explore needs and opportunities across sectors, and look at some examples of businesses sharing infrastructure to see where new opportunities may exist for others.
+We’ll explore needs and opportunities across sectors, and look at some examples of businesses sharing infrastructure to see where new opportunities may exist for others and potentially lead to new transformative collaborations.

 Supo Techagumthorn, Director of Community Partnerships & Special Initiatives, Hometaste Kitchen (Chili Basil Thai Grill & Chilly Basil Ice Cream)